pengkobe/blog/README.md

 ```

 ## config
-settings.js is in server
-my config for example:
+settings.js is in server. my config for example:
 ```
 module.exports = {
    cookieSecret: 'myblog',